webscaling/module-reviews-scale/README.md

 ```
 npm start
 ```
+5. Navigate to localhost:3333

+Note: In it's current state, the endpoints are set up to an EC2 instance.
+If it is no longer live, you can adjust the endpoints in src/index.jsx and ComposeReview.jsx to work with localhost so long as you have MongoDB installed locally.

+You will also have to configure a config.js file to connect to an Atlas server if you wish to do so, else you can re-route the db link in db/index.js to a local mongo server.

 If you would like, you can skip step four and run live-server if it is installed in your machine in order to track changes live.
 To do this, make sure you have live-server installed globally on your machine (npm install live-server -g) and then run the following script.
 ```